 ECO is concerned that the new Act is weak and will need fixing if it is to be consistent with New Zealand's international obligations.
 A review of the reported back Bill is December 2012 ECOLink.

 After consulting the mining industry, the Ministry for the Environment (MFE) released a discussion document on regulations to go with this Bill.
 MFE has had further meetings with the mining industry to the exclusion of environmental interests.
 ECO made a submission on the Bill and associated regulations - details can be found here

 In the June 2012 ECOLink there is a review of some of the problems with the regulations.
 These are critically important provisions as they determine what is a permitted activity (allowed without further consultation), what is a discretionary activity and must be publicly consulted on, and what is a prohibited activity.
 The proposals include no prohibited activities and allow a range of highly impacting activities as permitted activities, including bulk sampling for minerals.

 ECO is supporting the call by Greenpeace to make deep sea oil drilling a prohibited activity.

-Now the Government has forced the passing of the Crown Minerals Bill provisions which is focused on stopping marine protests which have had a long history in New Zealand.
+The Government has passed the Crown Minerals Bill provisions which is focused on stopping marine protests, which have had a long history in New Zealand.
 ECO joined the Greenpeace led statement against the Bill - see News.
 Greenpeace petition against the proposal can be found here http://www.greenpeace.org/new-zealand/en/take-action/Take-action-online/reject-the-Anadarko-Amendment/

 This Bill was passed by 61 votes to 60 in Parliament with only National and ACT voting for the Bill.